nickjackolaisen/BusinessInitiaitive/_posts/tools/2023-10-15-customer_acquisition_costs.md

 layout: post
 date: 2023-10-15
 author: jack_nicholaisen
-summary: "This represents the cost of acquiring a new customer."
+summary: "The CAC represents the cost of acquiring a new customer."
 permalink: /tools/calculator/customer-acquisition-costs/
 ---